TEST 7: Switching Signal Test For Cylinders 3/6

-- With an appropriate tool, connect the black lead of the LED light to the wire identified with the number 1 in the image viewer.
+With an appropriate tool, connect the black lead of the LED light to the wire identified with the number 1 in the image above.

-- If the car started, have your helper turn it off.
+If the engine starts, have your helper turn it off.

-- If the Switching signal is present, the LED light will flash on an off the whole time the engine was cranking and during the time it was running.
+The LED light should flash ON and OFF the whole time the engine is cranking and during the time it was running.